Nihar Amoncar known as Nihar

 Academy of Marketing conference.

-The study involves exploring the Marwari community’s (a traditional Indian Business Community) Entrepreneurial philosophy and approach.
+The study involved exploring the Marwari community’s (a traditional Indian Business Community) Entrepreneurial philosophy and approach.
 The nature of the study is Qualitative, case studies of successful Marwari entrepreneurs from India were obtained and were thematically analysed to understand the infleuce of social context on the entrepreneurial philosophy and approach among the Marwaris, who account for a quarter of the Indian names on Forbes billionaires list.

 Besides my academic research I am passionate about Economics, Politics , International relations and Higher Education.